 I found the magazine release extremely stiff, but it’s apparently expected to break in a bit over time.
 The safety selectors are small and minimalist — I would prefer a slightly larger thumb pad — but functional with a precise feel.

 Perhaps the most ambi feature of the MDR, though, is its ejection system.
-First, it ejects empty cases forwards.
+First, it ejects empty cases forward.

 But wait!
 There’s more!
-Pop the ejection port covers off — no tools needed — and swap them around, and now the MDR ejects forwards out the left side of the rifle instead.
+Pop the ejection port covers off — no tools needed — and swap them around, and now the MDR ejects forward out the left side of the rifle instead.

-The bolt’s forwards travel as it heads back into battery is what shoves the empty case out the chute.
-While the “lever” ejection port cover is mandatory for the rifle’s function, the “chute” one is optional.
-Without it, the MDR ejects cases with authority out the side at a just-rear-of-90° angle.
+The bolt’s forward travel as it heads back into battery is what shoves the empty case out the chute.
+While the “lever” ejection-port cover is mandatory for the rifle’s function, the “chute” one is optional.
+Without it, the MDR ejects cases with authority out the side at a just-rear-of-90-degrees angle.

 While the engineering here is certainly very cool, I’m not quite convinced it was necessary.
 At least not the side-swapping aspect, which I’d have to assume sucked up a lot of R&D time and expense and may have been responsible for some of the MDR’s go-to-market delay.

-The MDR’s trigger does pull its trigger bar rather than push it, which gives it a cleaner, better feel than many bullpups.
+The MDR’s trigger does pull its trigger bar rather than push it, which gives it a cleaner, better feel than many other bullpup designs.
 However, it definitely isn’t comparable to Desert Tech’s precision bolt-action rifles.
 It’s longer, heavier, and spongier.
 Break weight is about 7.5 lbs.

 Once again I slapped my lovely SIG TANGO6 5-30×56 scope on for accuracy testing and settled down at 100 yards with mixed ammo representing a variety of bullet weights and styles.